GeniePrinie/SemesterProject_1/README.md

 ![img2](https://user-images.githubusercontent.com/100139381/205899556-fc131ad3-4c89-4faf-b200-efe0028dd9f7.jpg)

-This is a Home page of Community Science Museum website (CSM), a museam/education website for school-age children and parents.
+This is the home page of Community Science Museum website (CSM).
+The site is a educational website made specifically for school-age children.

 ## Description

-This project was to create an museam/education website for school-age children and parents.
-The purpose of this project was to make the website easy to use because of the target audiences are mostly children.
-The Hamburger Bar is used for both phone-view and desktop-view.
-The contact form is in the footer of every pages for easy access for when the user wants to contact the museum.
+The project was to create an educational website for school-age children and parents.
+The purpose of this project was to make the website easy to use, because the target audiences are mostly children.
+The hamburger bar is used for both phone-view and desktop-view.
+The contact form is in the footer of every page, for easy access when the user wants to contact the museum.

 ### The pages are:
 1. Home Page (has an About section under the welcome text)